shahzebahmad77/30ARestaurantMenu/README.md

-# Mexican-American Restaurant Order System
+# CIS-30A Final Project Winter 2025 Mexican-American Restaurant Order System

 A simple restaurant ordering system made with Python and Tkinter.
 This program allows users to order food, choose extras, and save their order to a file.
 The menu is managed in a separate module (`menu.py`) for better organization.